 The Youth Activities programme is part of the BRLSI’s Programme sub Committee’s outreach initiative to involve ALL enthusiastic learners under the age of 18 in all aspects of science and technology by linking up with local universities and making use of the full resources of the institution.
-There is a termly fee of £12 which covers the cost of 3 workshops or £6 per workshop unless otherwise stated. (summer term £16 for 4 workshops) Workshops are aimed at children over 8 and some workshops have a higher age limit.
+There is a fee of £6 per workshop unless otherwise stated.
+Workshops are aimed at children over 8 and some workshops have a higher age limit.
 The BRLSI Young Researchers programme which links PhD and post doctoral students with 13+ young people in a joint research project is open to all teenagers who are able to commit to attendance on the 2nd Saturday of the month from November to June inclusive.